Mary Kom (film): Soundtrack

 The soundtrack of the film consists of seven original songs composed by duo Shashi Suman and Shivamm Pathak, with lyrics by Prashant Ingole and Sandip Ssingh.
-The first song from the film, "Adhure", was released by Omung Kumar, Priyanka Chopra and Sandip Ssingh at a launch event held on 14 August 2014 in Mumbai.
 The background music was composed by Rohit Kulkarni.
 Vocals were performed by Vishal Dadlani, Arijit Singh, Sunidhi Chauhan, Mohit Chauhan, Salim Merchant, Divya Kumar.
 Chopra made her Hindi playback singing debut with a lullaby, "Chaoro".
 The soundtrack was released by Zee Music Company on 4 August 2014.
 The song "Salaam India" was the official song at the 2014 Asian Games, held in South Korea.

-The Times of India noted that the soundtrack is both, "inspirational and soul-stirring", describing the opening track "Ziddi Dil" as a "clear winner that could lift anyone's spirits in a time of distress."
-Bollywood Hungama gave it a rating of 3.5 out of 5, and said that the composers did justice to the theme of the film.
-Rediff.com's Joginder Tuteja called the compositions "motivational", and wrote that "Mary Kom's soundtrack may not be an instant chart-buster, but it holds its own."
-The Financial Express review stated that the risk of recruiting newcomers to compose the soundtrack paid off, concluding, "Although the album does not deliver an instant chartbuster, it does have well composed numbers which are hummable."
-The review praised the singing of the artists on the album.
-Like Tuteja, the review noted that Chopra sang the lullaby with "great emotions".